MicrosoftDocs/sdk-api/sdk-api-src/content/mstask/nn-mstask-itask.md

 ## -description

-Defines a task.

-To create a task, call the <a href="https://msdn.microsoft.com/6d5fd51e-cdc3-4f77-84f5-303b9d501596">ICluster::CreateTask</a> method.
+<p class="CCE_Message">[[This API may be altered or unavailable in subsequent versions of the operating system or product.
+Please use the <a href="https://msdn.microsoft.com/67ed58e1-e54c-4c02-a6c4-d9ab8dc0f83e">Task Scheduler 2.0 Interfaces</a> instead.] ]

+Provides the methods for running tasks, getting or setting task information, and terminating tasks.
+It is derived from the
+<a href="https://msdn.microsoft.com/e668833a-094d-4504-90a0-87912a6a53c2">IScheduledWorkItem</a> interface and inherits all the methods of that interface.

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">ITask</b> interface inherits from the <a href="ebbff4bc-36b2-4861-9efa-ffa45e013eb5">IDispatch</a> interface. <b>ITask</b> also has these types of members:
+The <b xmlns:loc="http://microsoft.com/wdcml/l10n">ITask</b> interface inherits from <a href="https://msdn.microsoft.com/e668833a-094d-4504-90a0-87912a6a53c2">IScheduledWorkItem</a>. <b>ITask</b> also has these types of members:
 <ul>
 <li><a href="https://docs.microsoft.com/">Methods</a></li>
 </ul>